 Choosing a platform to create a site is low-key tougher than it sounds.
 There are tons of different web hosting options to pick from and each one of them has its share of pros and cons.
 You need to make an informed decision based on functionality and the way the platform fits your work style, business plan, and aesthetic needs.

-So, that’s why we decided to dedicate an entire post to some different content management systems and how they work for bloggers!
+So, that’s why we decided to dedicate an entire post to helping YOU find the best blogging platforms for beginners!
 Read on to learn how to choose a blogging platform:

 How To Choose A Blogging Platform